stanford-crfm/levanter/docs/Training-On-Your-Data.md

 Levanter supports both online and offline preprocessing.
 Online preprocessing is done on-the-fly during training.
 With online preprocessing, you don't need to think about preprocessing your data.

+Our data loading pipeline will automatically break and concatenate documents into chunks equal to the model's `seq_len` parameter.
+It will also automatically add special tokens to the end of documents.

+We don't yet handle sequence-to-sequence tasks, but we plan to.

 ### Online Preprocessing

 We have a sophisticated caching mechanism using [Ray](https://docs.ray.io/en/latest/)